Key Stage 1 (Years 1 - 2)

 The children explore using many different media and materials to create a range of different art and craft projects.
 The focus is on enjoyment and creativity through manipulation of a wide variety of materials and media.
 Their work is displayed in the whole-school Art Exhibition towards the end of the year.
 Through topic related creative and practical activities, Design & Technology focuses on developing the understanding and skills needed to design and make items for a purpose.

 Basic sports skills that are applicable in all sports, such as balancing, catching, jumping and athletics, are introduced.
-There is a focus on enjoyment of physical activity and encouraging an active lifestyle.
+There is a focus on the enjoyment of physical activity and encouraging an active lifestyle.
 Social skills such as taking turns, following rules, teamwork and understanding of a healthy lifestyle are an important part of Physical Education lessons.

 Key Stage 2 (Years 3 - 6)